Revised September 1, 2016; October 29, 2017; February 16, 2020

 - Here “ātāpī” is viriya indriya, sampajānō is paññā indriya, satimā is sati indriya, and “vineyya lōke abhijjhādomanassan” is samādhi indriya.

 12. Finally, kāyānupassanā basically tackles dasa akusala done with actions and speech (moving body parts), as we will see in the next section.
-The harder part comes with those done directly by the mind, especially micchā ditthi.
+The harder part comes with those done directly by the mind, especially micchā diṭṭhi or wrong views.

-- There are two levels of micchā ditthi: One is the 10 types of micchā ditthi removed via the mundane Path.
-Deeper removal comes with the grasping of anicca, dukkha, anatta.
+- There are two levels of micchā diṭṭhi.
+First, the 10 types of micchā diṭṭhi removed via the mundane Path.
+Removal of the deeper wrong views comes with the grasping of anicca, dukkha, anatta.

 - The key is to get started with kāyānupassanā and make the effort (viriya).
 Then wisdom (paññā) will grow together with mindfulness (sati), and one will automatically get into other three anupassanā with increasing levels of samādhi.